Dreaming381/Latios-Framework/README.md

 If you see a confusing error, send me a description of what you were doing and a stack trace with line numbers and the version you are using.
-You can use the GitHub issues, GitHub discussions, the DOTS forums, Unity PMs, or emails.
+You can use the GitHub issues, GitHub discussions, Discord, the DOTS forums, Unity PMs, or emails.
 Usually, I will find a bug fix locally, and provide instructions on how to apply the fix yourself.
 Then I will roll out the bug fix in my next release.

 For strange behavior that doesn’t trigger errors, a repro is the only way to guarantee the issue gets diagnosed, but a good description can go a long ways